“It’s brand new, surprising, and very positive for our entire staff.”

 Sunna Design, an innovative company specialising in intelligent solar street lighting and recently named ‘Showcase Industry of the Future,’ has chosen to entrust the realisation of their production processes to TRILOGIQ.

-Sunna design, in France, produce innovative sustainable solar lighting solutions for public spaces, specifically adapted to climatic conditions and difficult environments.
+Sunna Design, in France, produces innovative sustainable solar lighting solutions for public spaces, specifically adapted to climatic conditions and difficult environments.
 Established in 2010, they have installed more than 5,000 solar lamps in some 20 countries.

-Sunna Designs chose Trilogiq because the solutions are easy to use and customise.
+Sunna Designs chose Trilogiq because the modular workstation solutions are easy to use and customise.
 This ensures operators can work as effectively as possible and products are delivered on time.

 “Compared with their competitors products, graphit applications require very few tools and are easily assembled, disassembled and reconfigured to exactly match with our ergonomic principles and demands.”

 “It would require maybe week or months for us to do this alone, so the real added value of these production tools are the knowledge and know-how.
 In just one day, their technicians built all our workstations.
 I did a quick calculation it’s about 72 carts.”